-"Thank you for your interest in For Love or MoneyTM 2019 - the Australian and New Zealand edition.
+"Thank you for your interest in For Love or MoneyTM 2019 Australian edition.

-As you continue to enhance and build customer loyalty strategies and loyalty programs, For Love or MoneyTM 2019 will provide you with observations and insights to guide you along the journey to success."
+As you continue to enhance and build your customer loyalty strategies and loyalty programs, For Love or MoneyTM 2019 will provide you with observations and insights to guide you along the journey to success."